Singapore condemns Hamas' terror attack on Israel, atrocities 'cannot be justified by any rationale': Shanmugam

 “This is going to be quite a tough period.
 But our fundamental attitude cannot change. we are all Singaporeans, we have a precious peace within Singapore.
 We must never let external events affect that.”

+Additional measures have been taken, and patrols at some events and places will be stepped up, he added.

+Emergency forces are always on alert to respond to incidents.
+Places that are possible targets have had their security reassessed, and for those at higher risk, security is being increased, he said.

-In a condolence letter to Israeli Prime Minister Benjamin Netanyahu dated Oct 8, Singapore’s Prime Minister Lee Hsien Loong said he was deeply saddened by the tragic loss of so many Israeli lives from the terrorist attacks by Hamas.
+In a condolence letter to Israeli Prime Minister Benjamin Netanyahu dated Oct 8, Singapore’s Prime Minister Lee Hsien Loong said he was deeply saddened by the tragic loss of so many Israeli lives as a result of the terrorist attacks by Hamas.

 “Singapore strongly condemns the attacks, and the murder and abduction of innocent civilians.
 Such acts cannot be justified by any rationale whatsoever,” he wrote.